Chew/TARDIS-Docs/docs/enter-and-exit.md

 :::

-Right-clicking the TARDIS door now opens and closes the door, SHIFT-right-clicking will teleport you in and out (the old behaviour).
+Right-clicking the TARDIS door opens and closes the door, SHIFT-right-clicking will teleport you in and out.

 The TARDIS _interior_ door can be opened and closed with any item in hand by simply right-clicking the door.

 The TARDIS _exterior_ door can be only opened by right-clicking it with the TARDIS key, but can be closed with any item in hand.

+<a id="leaving-the-door-open"></a>

 Opening the door activates walk in access, but be careful, it also means that monsters can enter the TARDIS as well (see below).
 It might be a good idea to close the door after you!